SparkTeoh/mmcdual/src/content/sections/english/contact-section.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-title: "Contact Us for More Information"
+title: "Ready to Transform Your Business?"
-description: "Whether you're seeking expert assistance, our dedicated team is prepared to support you every step of the way."
+description: "Whether you need to optimize your profits, structure your team, or prepare for an exit, our consultants are ready to guide you."
-subtitle: "Contact"
+subtitle: "Contact Us"

 contactList:
   enable: true
   list:
     # For icon names, see [Lucide Icons](https://lucide.dev/icons/?search=) (remember to capitalize the icon name)
     - icon: "Phone"
-      label: "Call us now"
+      label: "Call / WhatsApp"
-      value: "+1-202-555-0190"
+      value: "+6011-27368039"
     - icon: "Mail"
       label: "Email us"
-      value: "example@gmail.com"
+      value: "admin@mmcfin.com"
-    - icon: "Send"
+    - icon: "MapPin"
-      label: "Chat with us"
+      label: "Visit Us"
-      value: "@example"
+      value: "MMC FP Sdn Bhd, Kuala Lumpur, Malaysia"

 social:
   enable: true
-  title: "Follow us on social media"
+  title: "Follow us for updates"
   # # uncomment below list if you want to override `src/config/social.json` data
   # list:
   #   - enable: true